📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 If you are a resident of Portugal:

-the gains obtained worldwide (including the sale of the property or even retirement) are taxed as income.
+The gains obtained worldwide (including the sale of the property or even retirement) are taxed as income.
 Any real estate gains are added to your income for the year and taxed based on income tax rates, which range from 14.5% to 48%.
 Capital gains will be considered at 50% of their value, applying the general rates provided for in the IRS Code.

 The new property must be purchased between 24 months prior and 36 months after the date of sale of the property that generated the capital gain.